skupperproject/skupper-website/input/start/index.md

 The `skupper connection-token` command generates a secret token that signifies permission to connect.
 The token also carries the connection details.
-The `skupper connect` command uses the connection token to establish a connection to the namespace that generated it.
+The `skupper connect` command then uses the connection token to establish a connection to the namespace that generated it.

 **Note:** The connection token is truly a *secret*.
 Anyone who has the token can connect to your namespace.
 Make sure that only those